 International Day of the Girl Child is today!
-The United Nations created the day in 2012, and this year’s theme is With Her: A Skilled Workforce.
+The United Nations created the day in 2012, and this year’s theme is Digital Generation.
+Our Generation.
 The United Nations states, “On 11 October, International Day of the Girl, we are working alongside all girls to expand existing learning opportunities, chart new pathways and calling on the global community to rethink how to prepare them for a successful transition into the world of work.”
-Children can learn more at: http://www.un.org/en/events/girlchild/.
+Children can learn more at: Girl Child.

 World Food Day marks the founding of the Food and Agriculture Organization in 1945.
 The organization is part of the United Nations.
-This year’s theme is “Change the Future of Migration.
-Invest in Food Security and Rural Development.”
+This year’s theme is Safe Food Today for a Healthy Tomorrow.
 Children could visit a website at: World Food Day.

 International Day for the Eradication of Poverty is sponsored by the United Nations.
 The event can be traced back to 1987 when a group met in Paris to see what could be done to eliminate poverty.
-This year’s theme is “Coming together with those furthest behind to build an inclusive world and universal respect for human rights and dignity.”
+This year’s theme is “Dignity for All in Practice.”
+Children can learn more at: End Poverty.

 United Nations Day celebrates the founding of the organization in 1945.
 Membership has increased from 51 countries to 193 countries.
 António Guterres is the current Secretary General.
 Children could learn more at: United Nations.